brandonroberts/angular/aio/content/getting-started/getting-started-data.md

 * Learn how to register Angular's Reactive Forms.
 * Build a form model to store the form data and reflect it in the component template.
-* Use an NgIf directive to conditionally add and remove elements.
+* Use an `*ngIf` directive to conditionally add and remove elements.

 ### Creating a checkout page